isaaxite/deploy-posts-to-github-issue/MANUAL.md

 This is the default setting.
 Isubo will think you are using github to store the assets are refed by issues, a github raw link will be generated:

+**⚠️ If your issues and assets are in a same reposibility, you should choice this.**

 ```url
 https://raw.githubusercontent.com/<owner>/<repo>/<branch>/<source_dir>/
 ```

+Isubo will find the asset path relative to your local reposibility directory, then splice it with the link_prefix.

 #### `string`